divergex/dxforge/README.md

 # dxforge

-_An API-based orchestration platform by DivergeX_
+_An API-based orchestration platform for the quantitative trading ecossystem._

 The dxforge suite is aimed at small teams and large teams that plan on scaling, reducing costs and maintenance of quantitative trading strategies.